DLA-Makerspace/.github/profile/README.md

-## We are a small fabrication laboratory located on the fourth floor of Kennedy Hall, nestled within Cornell's Landscape Architecture Department.
+## We were a small fabrication laboratory located on the fourth floor of Kennedy Hall, nestled within Cornell's Landscape Architecture Department.

 ### The (no longer hosted) web application is designed to provide access to: